gregnz/stocks/NTNX.md

 **Update: Nutanix is agressively moving away from appliances to the software side of things.
 So selling the Acropolis/Prism suite while running on OEM hardware from partners.**

 **Note: Nutanix is not a SaaS company (at the moment).
-Very little of their revenue comes from subscripti**
+Very little of their deferred revenue comes from subscriptions, but from support contracts.
+They're looking to change this going forward. **

 ### Enterprise Cloud